bryankahl/Personal-Portfolio/README.md

 ## Usage

-In order to view my website, open the `index.html` file in any compatible web browser.
+To view my website, open the `index.html` file in any valid web browser.